Trump and the rise of populism

 The uneven effect of globalisation and the political consequences were described in The Road to Somewhere: The Populist Revolt and the Future of Politics by David Goodhart who contrasts those who welcomed and benefitted from globalisation, who he labeled the ‘anywhere people’ with those who were threatened by it, as it eroded their communities and way of life, these were the ‘somewhere people’.

 Although this is a form of retro-sentimentalism where the somewhere people are located in America of the 1950s, a golden age destroyed by the ‘everywhere people’ characterised as the metropolitan liberal elites.
 It’s a simplistic picture that ignores the ultraism and idealism of internationalists as much as the deep desire to put down roots and find a ‘somewhere’ which is the profound desire of immigrants throughout history.
-However, the consequences of the decline of manufacturing, the export of jobs, and import of goods were a harsh reality, particularly for rural and rustbelt America.
+However, the consequences of the decline of manufacturing, the export of jobs, and the import of goods were a harsh reality, particularly for rural and rustbelt America.
 It was this reality that gave the imaginary its political force and vice versa.
 All that was needed was a standard around which this narrative could gather, by luck or judgement Trump supplied it- ‘Make America Great Again’.

-The populist themes of retro sentimentalism and the fantasy ‘othering’ of external threats grew out of two very significant forms of inequality which have emerged in this century, in sharp contrast to the later half of the last century, these are inequality of opportunity and wealth inequality.
+The populist themes of retro sentimentalism and the fantasy ‘othering’ of external threats grew out of two very significant forms of inequality that have emerged in this century, in sharp contrast to the later half of the last century, these are inequality of opportunity and wealth inequality.
 The decades following World War Two, contrast with our current times in greater social mobility and narrower wealth distribution.
 The difference is significant and its political consequence is Trump.